 Mutual love beautifies a marriage but having taqwa (God-consciousness) is the most important factor because love may fade over time.
 If love does fade, Islam still emphasises on the importance of mutual respect between husband and wife.

-A person is not seen by God as a true believer if he or she does not treat his or her family with kindness.
-A true believer is one who adheres to the teachings of Prophet Muhammad s.a.w. wholly, and does not nitpick based on his or her own personal inclinations.
+A person is not seen by God as a complete believer if he or she does not treat his or her family with kindness.
+A true believer adheres to the teachings of Prophet Muhammad s.a.w. holistically, and does not nitpick merely based on his or her own personal inclinations.

-“The best among you is the best towards his wife and I am the best of you to my wives.”
+“The best of you are the best to their families, and I am the best to my family.”

 Abu Hurairah r.a. narrated that the Prophet s.a.w. said: